 Then there’s Nick Crawford, a husband and father, who is currently making 100% of his income through services like TaskRabbit and SideCar.
 An arborist, Nick and his family moved to San Francisco from Milwaukee in April of this year and he was unable to find work that could pay the bills.
 Moreover, in order to perform landscaping and tree care in California, he needed two separate licenses, the cost of which was significant.
 After a TaskRabbit he hired to help paint his house canceled at the last minute, he decided that he would be the best Rabbit.
 How much does he make?
 Quite the resourceful Rabbit, he uses multiple peer-to-peer services to get the job done and maximize income.
 When he was hired to move a dresser from San Francisco’s Marina neighborhood to Reno, NV (a 200+ mile trip), he raked in $275 from the dresser’s owner and then found passengers on Zimride for both legs of the trip, collecting an additional $75.

 When discussing the peer review systems across these platforms, it became clear that although power users live and die by them, they’re not an accurate reflection of quality.
-“Symmetric feedback systems lead to retaliatory feedback,” claims Simon Rothman, Executive in Residence at Greylock Partners and former head of eBay’s US operations.
+“Symmetric feedback systems [in which both parties review each other] lead to retaliatory feedback,” claims Simon Rothman, Executive in Residence at Greylock Partners and former head of eBay’s US operations.
 Power user, fashion blogger, former Facebook employee and Threadflip enthusiast Adelle McElveen cited the time a parent on UrbanSitter (which does not have a symmetric feeback system) incorrectly gave her a bad review and the company sided with her and removed it from the site.
 Technology evangelist and two-time national skeeball champion Joey “the Cat” Mucha has hosted over 40 Airbnb guests, rendering him a “Super Host.”
 He says that when he’s given a driver four out of five stars, they’ve questioned his feedback.
 Similarly, Simon gave a Lyft driver who got lost on their trip a higher rating than he felt he deserved because the driver was nice.

 These power users shared the sentiment that for them, it was the connection – not just the money – that keeps them engaged.
 Simon recalled how a driver discovered where he worked and now has a meeting with him – this particular Lyft-er told him that he uses driving as an opportunity to network.
 Nick has received Facebook friend requests from his SideCar passengers and has some regulars.
 And what about the fist bumps shared by all Lyft users, an emblem of belonging to a culture?